 If you are on a mission to shop for Jamaican souvenirs in Montego Bay, head down to Gloucester Avenue, also known as the “Hip Strip.”
 Here, the streets are lined with shops carrying various knickknacks, arts & crafts and other souvenirs.
 Unfortunately, the vendors here are often persistent, if not downright pushy.
 So be prepared to say a firm “no, thank you” quite often.

-Montego Bay, Jamaica > > At the center of downtown Montego Bay, the Sam Sharpe Square commemorates national hero, Samuel Sharpe.
-A key player in > the abolishment of slavery in Jamaica, he was hung in this square after his anti-slavery campaign.
-Also in Sam Sharpe > Square is the Cage.
-Built in 1806 as a jail for runaway slaves, this small structure offers visitors a snapshot of > Jamaica’s darker past.
-Although the square is chaotic, it is an essential stop on any historical tour. > > Things to Avoid in Montego Bay
+Montego Bay, Jamaica

+At the center of downtown Montego Bay, Sam Sharpe Square commemorates national hero Samuel Sharpe.
+A key player in abolishing slavery in Jamaica, he was hung in this square after his anti-slavery campaign.
+Also in Sam Sharpe Square is the Cage.
+Built in 1806 as a jail for runaway slaves, this small structure offers visitors a snapshot of Jamaica’s darker past.
+Although the square is chaotic, it is an essential stop on any historical tour.

+Things to Avoid in Montego Bay